New World Department Store (Bangkok): History

 New World Department Store was opened in 1983 by Kaew Fah Shopping Arcade (aka Kaew Far Shopping Co., Ltd.), a company owned by local business developer Kaew Pooktuanthong.
 (Note: Kaew had also recently developed the nearby Kaewfah Plaza shopping centre.
 This building was destroyed in a fire on 18 March 1999, which killed five of Kaew's family members.
 Some international news outlets reporting in 2014 on New World's fish pond (see further down) erroneously described the fire as happening at New World.)
 It was developed on land leased from Prince Bhanubandhu Yugala on the southern corner of Bang Lamphu Intersection, in the eponymous neighbourhood of Bang Lamphu, one of Bangkok's historic commercial centres.
 New World was among an emerging new generation of integrated department stores and shopping centres that became popular in Bangkok in the 1980s, counting among its contemporaries Pata, Merry Kings, as well as early branches of Central and The Mall.
 Business was initially good, and the owners opened secondary locations at Rattanathibet Road in Nonthaburi and in Saraburi (both of which have since closed down).

-The building was planned and constructed with eleven floors, though it only received building permission for a four-storey structure.
+The building was planned and constructed with eleven floors, though it had only received building permission for a four-storey structure.
 Construction began in 1982, and continued after the mall opened, even as the Bangkok Metropolitan Administration (BMA) denied its request for additional approval in 1984.
-In 1985, the BMA filed suit against the company for violating building codes, but the case dragged on for years while the mall continued to operate, and even after the Supreme Court ordered the demolition of the unapproved floors in 1994, the owners delayed such action until the BMA sought to enforce the order in 2002.
+In 1985, the BMA filed a suit against the company for violating building codes, but the case dragged on for years while the mall continued to operate, and even after the Supreme Court ordered the demolition of the unapproved floors in 1994, the owners delayed such action until the BMA sought to enforce the order in 2002.
 Further wrangling over demolition costs delayed action until work finally began at the end of 2003, all while shops remained open on the lower floors.

 On 2 June 2004, part of the building's eighth floor—where rubble from the demolition work had been piled—suddenly collapsed, and the falling debris severely injured two people on the first (ground) floor, one of whom died in hospital.
 The mall was permanently closed down afterwards.
 Demolition work resumed in 2005, leaving the remaining structure of the first four levels mostly intact.